ABBEYS & CHURCHES

 FAIRS & FESTS

 Brome County Agricultural Fair: Quebec's third-largest agricultural fair has been drawing throngs every Labour Day since 1856.
 Rides, food, exhibits of cocks and hens, tractor pulls, horse-racing, contests for pie-baking.
 What more could you want?
-Go Friday if you don't like crowds.
+Go Friday or Monday to avoid the crowds.
+Be sure to have an oignon fleuri (blooming onion) and a Derby burger, then a funnel cake (or two!) for dessert.
+Oh yeah.
 Rating: Awesome!
-Last visited: Sept.
-2007.
+Last visited: regularly.
 Address: 345 rue Stagecoach, Brome, Qc., tel.: 450-242-EXPO (3976), website: BromeFair.com.

 Festival des arts (Georgeville-Fitch Bay): This cool country-style art festival on the eastern shores of Lac Memphremagog brings together 30 artists who work with everything from Brazilian soap stone to mahogany and stained glass.
 The bucolic setting is also very special, including exhibition spaces in the Elephant Barn of Georgeville and the Saint-Matthias Anglican Church, which was built in 1889.
 The festival runs at the end of July each year (July 19 to 27 for the 2008 edition).
 Address: Georgeville, Qc. (follow the signs), tel.: 1-800-267-2744, website:FestivalDesArts.net.